Violence in Nicaragua Undermines Peace Talks 2 Months Into Uprising

 What is emerging instead is a campaign of terror by government-backed paramilitary forces, often accompanied by anti-riot police, that appears to be calculated to cow citizens into resignation.

 At the same time, the government is engaged in halting negotiations with an unwieldy alliance of opposing groups, including the students who first began the protest movement, along with business and farmers’ organizations.

 On the streets, many people say they want the presidential couple to leave now.
 But the Roman Catholic Church, which is mediating the dialogue, has proposed holding early elections by March.

 This week, the State Department said that “early elections represent a constructive way forward.”
-And Carlos Trujillo, the U.S. ambassador to the Organization of American States, arrived in the capital, Managua, on Tuesday to meet with government and opposition groups.
+And the U.S. ambassador to the Organization of American States, Carlos Trujillo, arrived in the capital, Managua, on Tuesday to meet with the government and opposition groups.

-Jaime Wheelock — who, with Ortega, was among the nine revolutionary commanders of the Sandinista National Liberation Front in the 1970s — said dialogue was the only route out of the current political crisis.
+Jaime Wheelock — who once served, with Ortega, as one of the nine revolutionary commanders of the Sandinista National Liberation Front — said dialogue was the only route out of the current political crisis.